jimmyangel/hildemorin/content/blog/2018-04-07-fiber-bowls-tutorial-section-4-of-4.md

 I’ve shown you the easiest way to stitch your bowl and I highly recommend you start there, but after you feel comfortable with the way your machine handles all those layers, I encourage you to try other stitching…free motion can be fun on a bowl!

-_You are now ready to play and experiment on your own!
+*You are now ready to play and experiment on your own!
 Have fun and if you’d like to take this a step further, come to one of my Bowl classes where we work on more complex designs, explore different shapes and finishes, and even cut holes through our bowls!
-Classes are posted on my _[_calendar_](https://www.hildemorin.com/calendar/)_ or you can _[_contact me_](https://www.hildemorin.com/#contact)_._
+Classes are posted on my [calendar](https://www.hildemorin.com/calendar/) or you can [contact me](https://www.hildemorin.com/#contact).*